 ‘You start small and build from there,’ said Suzanne Stone, a wolf restoration officer with the advocacy group Defenders of Wildlife.
 ‘It takes time.
 Being able to sit down and have a cup of coffee.’
 Which applies to democracy generally, and is its saving grace.
 Whatever our disagreements in principle with strangers, we can often sit down and figure out something in good faith with neighbours.
 And if political representation of animal interests might not yet be practical everywhere, for every species, it might at least start with wolves, coyotes and dingoes.

 After all, to speak on their behalf reflects both the spirit of democracy and the inescapability of animal intelligence, especially among these close cousins of humankind’s best friends.
 To treat them so differently from the dogs we love is hypocritical.
 It sets a bad example – one that makes it a little easier to stigmatise and mistreat fellow human beings.
 As the ethicist William Lynn argues: ‘Wolves are not just good for ecosystem health.
-They are critical to the moral health of a society.’Make a donation
+They are critical to the moral health of a society.’Support Aeon: make a one-off donation